 In this unit, students will learn the concepts of work, mechanical energy, and power.
 Students will learn the different types of mechanical energy and to differentiate between open and closed systems.
 This unit will focus on students analyzing situations and determining if work was done and how energy was transferred.
-Students will use a combination of student inquiry, data collection, simulation work, and video analysis to strengthen their conceptual understanding of work and energy.
+Students will use a combination of student inquiry, data collection, simulation work, and video analysis to strengthen their conceptual understanding of these terms as they pertain to motion.